Matrix offers in-class quizzes for our Maths and Science students!

-Weekly Quizzes are conducted in the first few minutes of class from Lesson 2 onwards.
-They test the content from the previous lesson and highlight any knowledge gaps in a timely manner.
+Quizzes are conducted in your class from Lesson 2 onwards.
+They test the content you learnt in the previous lesson and highlight any knowledge gaps in a timely manner.
 With weekly quiz results, students and parents can self-assess a student’s progress and learning throughout the term of the course.

 Preparing for Quizzes

 Quizzes for different subjects will have different knowledge or learning requirements.
 As a general rule, students should do the following to prepare for their quizzes: